Inside: Lots of bear activities for a primary class.

-If you haven't read Big Bear Hug yet, then click the pic for a review.
-It's well worth it!
+If you haven’t read Big Bear Hug yet, then be sure to check it out.
+It’s well worth it!

 We also read The Very Cranky Bear (which was lots of fun).
-Click the image below to read the book review AND grab this freebie.
+Click on the link to read the book review AND grab this freebie.